 Exam Nerves – and how to help

-My girls are just beginning to sit their exams.
+Are your kids just beginning to sit their exams.

 Tips to support your children through their exams